YMSpektor/carnelian-diagram/docs/interactivity.md

   * `action?: string` - Defines the action that will be dispatched to the element when a user starts dragging (see `useAction` documentation below).
 Optional.
   * `dblClickAction?: string` - Similar to the previous field, but the action will be dispatched on double click event.
 Optional.
   * `data?: T` - Allows to define any custom data for the specific hit area.
 Optional.
+* `tolerance: number` - An optional argument that is used to expand the hit testing area by some screen pixels.
+It's useful for small or narrow hit areas like points or line segments to make it easier for users to click.
+The value is 0 by default.
 * `priority: number` - An optional argument allowing to define a priority to a given hit area.
 The InteractionController when performs hit tesing does it starting from the highest priorities.
 Usually element controls (see below) must have higher priority that element inside area, so this parameter allows you to achive such behaviour.
 By default the priority is 0.
 * `element?: DiagramElementNode` - Allows to define which diagram element the hit area belongs to.
 If not specified the library consider using the current rendering element and this is what you need in the most cases, except calling the hook inside a `useControls` callback (see below) because this callback is being called after all elements are rendered and there is no current element defined in the rendering context.